brunnurs/valuenet/README.md

 ### You just wanna play around?
 Use the manual inference mode, where you specify a database and you can just ask questions.
 Run `src/manual_inference/manual_inference.py --model_to_load=path/to/trained_model.pt --database=cre_Theme_park`.
 For all configuration see the `config.py` file.

+**IMPORTANT:** the manual inference mode uses Google Entities API for NER (https://cloud.google.com/natural-language/docs/analyzing-entities).
+You need to organize a valid API key and add it to the `google_api_repository.py` file.
+The Google API is free up to a certain amount of requests.

 ![Image of Manual Inference](./screenshot_manual_inference.png)